 - By Hazel Shearing and Shiona McCallum.

-- Training reporter and know-how reporter
+- Training reporter and expertise reporter

-Bathtub College academies have been contemplating challenges and alternatives.
+Tub College academies have been contemplating challenges and alternatives.

 However he struggles with complicated questions that require college students to assume critically and canopy the majority of the evaluation.

 An instance, from final yr’s assessment, reads: “Why understanding the timing of train is essential for folks on a weight loss plan. [a technical term, according to James] Obese?”